edgarfinn/Work-Rota-Generator/README.md

 - No person can work consecutive half-day shifts
 - No person can work shifts on consecutive days
 - Everyone has to work one full day over two weeks

+## Design layout

+A (very rough) HTML prototype layout was initially created to test how well the intended layout would display for desktop, this prototype [can be previewed here](https://edgarfinn.github.io/BAU-rota-prototype/)